freedomofpress/securedrop-docs/docs/deployment/sample_privacy_policy.rst

   message is automatically deleted.

 * Journalists decrypt and read each message offline.
 They are encouraged to delete messages from the server on a regular basis.
-The date and time of any message will be securely deleted from the server when the message is deleted.

 * Please keep in mind that the actual messages you send and receive through SecureDrop may include personally identifying information.
 For this reason, once you read a journalist’s message, we recommend you delete it.
-It will then be securely deleted from the file system.

 Also please note that when you submit certain types of files through SecureDrop, you may be sending us metadata associated with that file.